Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Moment spaces

+The coefficients $\{\alpha_{m}, \beta_{m} \}_{m \geq 0}$ define the orthogonal polynomials and are important because of a relationship between the coefficients of the three term recurrence and the points and weights that solve the system of equations~\eqref{system_eqns}.

-Define the Jacobi matrix to be the tridiagonal matrix with $\alpha_{m}$ on the diagonals and $\sqrt{\beta_{m}}$ on the off-diagonals.
+Given the three term recurrence coefficients, define the Jacobi matrix to be the tridiagonal matrix with $\alpha_{m}$ on the diagonals and $\sqrt{\beta_{m}}$ on the off-diagonals.
 The truncated Jacobi matrix $J_{P}$ is the $P \times P$ matrix

-The quadrature points $x_{1}, \ldots, x_{P}$ are the eigenvalues of $J_{P}$ and quadrature weights are the square of the first component of the eigenvectors~\citep{golub1969calculation}.
-These can be efficiently calculated with a modified QR algorithm that has complexity that is linear in both space and time.
-This is because since $J_{P}$ is already tridiagonal the usual Householder transformations are not needed and we need only the first entry of the eigenvectors, it's not necessary to store the full eigenvectors.
+The quadrature points $\psi_{1}, \ldots, \psi_{P}$ are the eigenvalues of $J_{P}$ and quadrature weights are the square of the first component of the eigenvectors~\citep{golub1969calculation}.
+Given the estimated three term recurrence coefficients, these can be efficiently calculated with a modified QR algorithm that has complexity that is linear in both space and time.
+This is because since $J_{P}$ is already tridiagonal, the usual Householder transformations are not needed and we need only the first entry of the eigenvectors.
+Thus, it's not necessary to store the full eigenvectors.
 Furthermore, this algorithm is perfectly conditioned, meaning that small changes in the estimated three term recurrence coefficients will not lead to large changes in the estimated quadrature points and weights.

-On the other hand, estimating the three term recurrence from the moments is extremely ill-conditioned~\citep{gautschi2004orthogonal}, with an absolute condition number that grow exponentially in $P$ \citep{tyrtyshnikov1994bad}.
+On the other hand, the three term recurrence coefficients can be written as functions of determinants of matrices that are structurally similar to the moment Hankel matrices (full details can be found in \cite[Chapter 2]{gautschi2004orthogonal}).
+These matrices have absolute condition number that grow exponentially in $P$ \citep{gautschi1982generating,tyrtyshnikov1994bad}, and therefore estimating the three term recurrence coefficients is extremely ill-conditioned.
 In our problem we do not have the expected moments, instead only noisy estimates of the moments.
-A consequence of the ill-conditioning issue is that we may have difficulties in estimating the quadrature points, particularly the smallest point that has largest effects on the estimated number of unobserved classes.
+A consequence of the ill-conditioning issue is that due to errors in estimating the moments, we may have difficulties in accurately estimating the quadrature points.
+This is particularly difficult for the smallest point, which has largest effect on the estimated number of missing species.